alv2017/StoreManagementAPI/README.md

-# PRODUCT MANAGEMENT API
+# STORE MANAGEMENT API

 ### Intro

-Product Management API is designed for programmatic e-store products management.
+Store Management API is designed for programmatic e-store management.
-Currently it supports the following functions:
-   - Listing of available products;
+Currently, it supports product management and order status management functions.
+Please note that the person responsible for online store management, does not have access to order update/delete options.
+He/She can only preview orders, and update order status, to keep the customers informed about their orders.

+Products API:
+   - Product listing;
+   - Product details preview;
-   - Adding of new products;
+   - Addition of new products;
    - Update of existing products;
    - Deletion of redundant products;
    - Update of product stock;

+Orders API:
+   - Order listing;
+   - Order details preview;
+   - Order status history preview;
+   - Order status preview, update, and deletion.

-At the moment Product Management API supports the following authentications methods:
+At the moment Store Management API supports the following authentications methods:
    1) Session authentication: It is used when working with Browsable API.
       Browsable API is provided for convenience to test the API functionality.
    2) Basic Authentication: It is used when working the actual API.

-The Product Management API is in its early development stage, in order to check its functionality just download the project, install the project dependencies, and simply start the development server by issuing the command:
+The Store Management API is in its early development stage, in order to check its functionality just download the project, install the project dependencies, and simply start the development server by issuing the command: